utexas-bwi/bwi/demo_v2.md

 2. Cancel/Kill all running ROS programs.
 3. Press the YELLOW button on the segway base to disengage the motors.
 4. Press the GREEN button on the base to turn off the segway base.
 You can manually position the robot at this point if you need it closer to the charger, or otherwise move it around.
-5. Turn OFF the laptop.
+5. Logout of the laptop.
-6. Plug in the charging cable.
-7. Switch the power switch on the main power box from "BATTERY" to "CHARGER".
-8. Make sure the v2 wall charger is running - it should make noise.
-If not, turn it off and on again.
+6. Plug in the robot charging cable into wall power and connect the barrel-plug charger to the Jackery.
+Make sure the Jackery AC power plugs are "ON" **Never skip step 6!**